WRIT 400 Editing for Publishing

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
-Therefore, the student will engage in peer-discussion related to a variety of writing prompts specifically targeted to hone their writing and analysis of writing.
-The student is required to submit a thread of 100-200 words in response to the provided prompt listed in the discussion.
-In addition to the thread, the student is required to reply to three classmates’ threads, supplying the minimum word count of 100-150 word per post.
-(CLO: A, B, E)
+Therefore, the student will engage in peer-discussion related to a variety of writing prompts specifically targeted to hone his/her writing and analysis of writing.
+The student is required to submit a thread of 300-500 words in response to the provided prompt listed in the discussion.
+In addition to the thread, the student is required to reply to two classmates’ threads, supplying the minimum word count of 200 words per reply.
+The student is required to interact with assigned materials, including textbooks and presentations, and cite all sources used (including textbooks and presentations) following current MLA format.
+(CLO: A, B, C, D, E)

-The student will submit his/her completed Writing Assignments to the Discussion Workshop.
-Here the student will choose three peers' writing assignments and edit/workshop these creative pieces.
-The student will upload these back to his/her peers through the Discussion Workshop thread.
+The student will submit his/her completed Creative Nonfiction Proposal and Essay to the Discussion: Editing Workshop thread.
+Then, the student will choose three peers’ writing assignments and edit these pieces.
+The student will upload these back to his/her peers’ threads as replies.
 (CLO: A, B, C, D, E)

 Writing Assignments (3)

-This assignment is related to the Discussion Workshops and the Writing Assignments.
-For this assignment, the student will choose one of their peer workshopped edits (where they edited his/her peers' work) and submit it to the professor for evaluation regarding his/her editorial skills.
+This assignment is related to the Discussion: Editing Workshop and the Writing Assignments.
+For this assignment, the student will submit his/her three peer workshopped edits (where he/she edited his/her peers’ work) to the professor for evaluation regarding his/her editorial skills.
+The student will then respond to each of his/her classmates whose work he/she edited within the Discussion: Editing Workshop; the student will attach the classmate’s edited file to the response.
 (CLO: A, B, C, D, E)

-The student will submit a revision of one of his/her Writing Assignments.
+The student will submit a revision of his/her Writing Assignments.
 Before resubmitting this, the student must address comments provided by professor and peer evaluations/workshops.
+The final product should still follow the guidelines of the original Writing Assignments (i.e., length, MLA formatting, font spacing).
 (CLO: B, C, D, E)